cityofaustin/atd-knack-services/README.md

 With the exception of the ID field, all Knack field names will be translated to Socrata-compliant field names by replacing spaces with underscores and making all characters lowercase.

+Knack container field names missing from the Socrata dataset's fields will be removed from the payload before publishing.

 ```shell
 $ python records_to_socrata.py \
     -a data-tracker \